Customer Service

 When you just enter their help page, you immediately notice their engaging illustrations near each section.
 Moreover, a little communication window pops up in a few seconds asking if you like their new knowledge base.

-Also, the company offers readers to go to the Apple community and ask the question there to discuss issues with other users.
+Also, the company offers readers to go to the Apple community and ask questions there to discuss issues with other users.

 Takeaways

-To write a knowledge base article that answers every customer service question, you need to use simple language, provide actionable information on how to fix the issue, and include internal links to the related content.
-Then your customer will leave satisfied and with no questions on their head.
+To write a self-service article that answers every customer service question, you need to use simple language, provide actionable information on how to fix the issue and include internal links to the related content.
+Then your customer will leave satisfied and with no questions on their mind.

 What else you need is a great knowledge base software that allows you to fulfill your ideas and provide stable support content to the users.
 We recommend HelpCrunch as a reliable knowledge base tool that among others offers functionality for support, marketing, and sales.
-Start your 14-day free trial now and see what I am talking about.
+Start your 14-day free trial now, put knowledge base article examples from this blog post into force, and see what I am talking about.